 To make the onion mix – can be made in advance.

 Heat a generous amount of olive oil in a medium-sized pan and when hot add the onions, garlic and thyme.
 Reduce the heat and cook slowly for 20 – 25 minutes until the onions are really soft and a light golden colour.
 Do not let it brown.
 Add the chopped anchovies, season with a little pepper and set aside or refrigerate.

 Place the flour, salt, sugar and olive oil in a bowl, add the yeast and pour over the water. using your hands work the dough to form an elastic dough.
 Cover the dough in the bowl with a cloth and allow it to prove until doubles in size.
 Then knock the dough back and roll it into a ball on a floured surface and roll with a rolling pin until it is 1/2 cm thick.

 Prepare the tart:

-Take the onion mix out the fridge if its there and spread it on the base leaving a 1 cm rim around the edge.
+Take the onion mix out of the fridge if it’s there and spread it on the base leaving a 1 cm rim around the edge.
 Allow the pissaladiere to prove a bit before preheating your oven to 180C.
 On a hot day this should take around 30 minutes, and on a cold day around 45 minutes, so work it out accordingly.
 The rim of the tart should puff up.
 Just before it goes in the oven arrange the anchovy fillets and the olives evenly, and bake on the middle shelf for 20 – 25 minutes until the bread base is cooked.
-As it comes out the oven drizzle it with olive oil and allow this to soak in a bit.
+As it comes out of the oven drizzle it with olive oil and allow this to soak in a bit.
 Franck suggests never eating it hot because the flavours need time to mingle.
 Room temperature pissaladiere is best.